-9. Installing page.
+8. Installing page.
 This page initiates the installation process, installation progress will be indicated by the green progress bar, while the installation progress log will be shown as text on the progress window.
 Depending on the speed of your machine, this process might take at most 15 minutes.

-10. Installation Complete page.
+9. Installation Complete page.
 This will appear once the installation completes successfully, click Next to proceed.

-11. Finish page.
+10. Finish page.
 Click Finish button as shown in the image below to close the installer application window.

-If "Run STDM application now?" option is selected, QGIS for STDM will be launched immediately after the installation, otherwise, double click on the icon created on your computer desktop to start STDM
+To run QGIS for STDM, double click on the icon created on your computer desktop.